Mateusz-Godlewski/upgraded_blog/README.md

 # upgraded_blog
-Upgraded blog with flask and jinja.
+Upgraded blog with flask and jinja using a template.
 Work in progress